67: No Such Thing As The Hoo-Hah Monologues

 Wow.

-So you'd just go to the pyramids and people would just be be taking bits off all the time.
+So you'd just go to the pyramids and people would would just be taking bits off all the time.
 That's all you could hear.

 Do you know what would be amazing is if the pyramids were actually square.